 Willis stared at him.
 “What do you mean?
 I’m writing the story?
 What the hell are you talking about?”
 Willis was getting hysterical.

 Bram sat up on the side of the bed.
 “I mean you had better get your notebook out quickly and write those vampires out of here and write us back on the highway in your car.
 And do it quickly, they are coming down the hall now.”

 Something clicked in Willis’ mind.
 He frantically grabbed his suitcase, threw it on the bed and opened it, throwing his clothes out then grabbed his notebook and pen.
-He was turning to the Beastly Nights story when he heard the vampires at the door, arguing with each other.
+He was turning to the Beastly Nights for Halloween story when he heard the vampires at the door, arguing with each other.
 He started writing as fast as he could.
 The door

 opened and the desk lady came in, struggling with three other vampires.
 She finally pulled away from them, turned to Willis and bared her teeth, hissing at him.
 The other three came in and all were approaching him as he wrote, shaking badly.
 He looked up at them bending over him and stabbed his pen down on the paper, making a period.
 They all vanished instantly.

 Willis saw the exit on the highway.
 “I think we are going to make it to the gas station just in time, Bram.
 We will be at the house soon now.
 You know, I must be awfully sleepy from driving so long.
 I have the strangest feeling like I have been dreaming about living in one of my horror novels, the one titled Beastly Nights for Halloween.”